numerous-com/numerous-sdk/docs/using_the_sdk_locally.md

 col_ref = collection("my-collection)

-# use the collection reference ...
+# Use the collection reference ...
 ```